Talk to Food, Like Lovers Do

 While the incredibly tasty ribeye steak has healthy benefits, including protein, fat, vitamins and minerals, it’s taxing effects on the digestive system can be extreme.
 Ask anyone who has accidentally eaten a hot, juicy ribeye too quick, because they were so excited, and they’ll tell you how miserable their next couple hours were.
 Ask anyone who attempted to play a sport after eating a ribeye, and they’ll tell us it’s almost impossible to achieve a peak performance.

 That’s due in part to the digestive system having such a tough time digesting it.
 The process can prove so difficult, at times, it saps our energy, and it can even prove painful.
-Perhaps this why Lions on the Serengeti sleep for about 12 hours after devouring a wildebeest.
+Perhaps this is why Lions on the Serengeti sleep for about 12 hours after devouring a wildebeest.

 A little bit of mindfulness can aid in the process of digestion.
 What are we eating, are we employing a disciplined measure of moderation, and how slow are we eating it?
 To this point, the information these sites provide is relatively rational and thought-provoking, but as with every discussion of this nature, some take it to extremes.